Johnny Kidd (singer): Biography

 Frederick Albert "Freddie" Heath was born in 1935 in Willesden, North London, England.
 He began playing guitar in a skiffle group in about 1956.
 The group, known as "The Frantic Four" and later as "The Nutters", covered primarily skiffle, pop and rockabilly.
-Simultaneously Heath was proving to be a prolific writer; penning most of 30 songs in over three months.
-Heath's 31st song would prove to be the group's break.
+Simultaneously, Heath was a prolific song writer, penning most of 30 songs in over three months.
+Heath's 31st song would prove to be the group's breakthrough.

 In 1959, Heath and his band were given a recording test for their first single, a rocker titled "Please Don't Touch".
 Heath was offered a contract with His Master's Voice while the rest of the band were employed as session musicians and paid accordingly.
-The label informed the band that their name "Freddie Heath and the Nutters" would be changed to Johnny Kidd & the Pirates.
+The label informed the band that their name "Freddie Heath and the Nutters" would be changed to "Johnny Kidd & the Pirates".
 "Please Don't Touch" peaked at No. 25 in the UK Singles Chart.
 Although it is not as well known as Kidd's later song "Shakin' All Over", it is a stand-out among other British rock songs of the time.
 Unlike Billy Fury or Marty Wilde, Kidd did not sing in an imitation voice of Elvis Presley, or one of his American contemporaries.
 The song also bore a smooth harmony and contained no clear references to the rockabilly style.

 Kidd's most famous song as a composer was "Shakin' All Over", which was a No. 1 UK hit in 1960.
 Kidd's own version did not chart outside of Europe, but two cover versions did: The Guess Who topped the Canadian charts (and hit No. 22 US) with their 1965 version, and in Australia, Normie Rowe topped the charts with it later the same year.
-In 1970, The Who popularized the song once again on their Live at Leeds album.
+In 1970, The Who popularised the song once again on their Live at Leeds album.